hmlaiac/NEW_AI/opencv/Corner Detection/README.md

 ![alt text](https://github.com/hmlaiac/NEW_AI/blob/main/opencv/Corner%20Detection/img/img2.png)

 ## :+1:Usage
-- Calculate differentiation of two region to identify the corner of image
+- Calculate differentiation of regions to identify the corner of image
 - Check boards, Grids (A solution to detect edge but not very useful)